top of page

 Growing a tiny human is pretty magical.
 Tiny cells divide and create an entirely new person.

 There are many parts of becoming a mother that can make you feel wondrous and grateful.
 And well, a few parts can be more of a struggle.
 It can overshadow nearly everything else in your life, and many grieve the loss of parts of their lives, careers, or identities.
+Seeking support through perinatal or postnatal counselling can be beneficial during this time.

 The term 'postnatal depression' is more familiar to most people than it would've been to people even half a century ago.

-Maybe the most important question: how can you access post-natal depression support?
+Maybe the most important question: how can you access postnatal depression support?

 Just like the hand-me-down box of baby clothes, the first step in getting the help and support you need is in knowing what to chuck out (spoiler alert: comparisons and perfect mama myths) and what to keep (a healthy dose of support, and some developmentally-appropriate expectations)!
+If you're unsure where to start, speaking to a professional who offers postnatal counselling can be a good first step.

 Something really tricky is separating out the everyday struggles from when things are actually becoming too much to handle.
 And when it's the latter, there is so much strength in reaching out when you need extra help (all the while dealing with a relentless pile of laundry).
+Many new mothers find that postnatal depression counselling provides the necessary support.

 Many women just don't realise the symptoms they are experiencing are actually postnatal depression or anxiety symptoms.